alterxyz/easy-dify-cookbook/hack/agent_in_workflow.md

 > Due to some security standards, it may also be named as `agent_id`

-The api_key refers to your Backend Service API Secret Key
+The api_key refers to your Backend Service API Secret Key.
+You should get it from your Agent not the Chatflow/Workflow.

 ![image](https://github.com/user-attachments/assets/65ac5f2a-2337-4e8c-8aac-26b6cd6eb1c7)